 As an OU student, you’ll automatically be a member of The Open University Students Association (OUSA).
 OUSA is the University’s representative body for all students.
 It encourages the formation of societies, clubs and groups, as well as providing social activities for its members and their families.

-While there’s no student accommodation on campus, we have an accommodation advisor who can help you navigate the rental process.
-If your application to study is successful, we’ll send you information about this service with your offer of a place.
+While there’s no student accommodation on campus, we can provide you with information to help you navigate the rental process.
+If your application to study is successful, we’ll send you this information with your offer of a place.

 Intellectual property (IP) generated through research carried out at the University belongs to The Open University.
 It is a condition of registration that research students assign any IP arising from their research to the University.
 Exceptions are listed in the Conditions of Registration.